tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 fovea is, it's actually only about as big as quarter held at arm's length.
 {{< /imgproc >}}

-Thinking is very much like vision which is not at all surprising since both use the same brain hardware.
+Thinking in general works very much like vision.
+This is not surprising since it's all implemented using the same brain hardware.
 We can rapidly flit from idea to idea, from concept to concept, each time paging in the necessary details, but at no time do we have more than about nine individual things in the front of our minds.

-How do we navigate a complex world with this seemingly gross limitation of working-memory?
+How do we navigate a complex world with this seemingly harsh limitation of working-memory?
 There are two primary ways:
 [chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)) and
 [hierarchy](https://en.wikipedia.org/wiki/Hierarchy).

-When we think of a **car** we naturally divide the car into a handful of high level chunks like the _engine_, the _dashboard_, the _seats_, the _wheels_.
+When we think of a car we naturally divide the car into a handful of high level chunks like the _engine_, the _dashboard_, the _seats_, the _wheels_.
 When we mentally zoom into the engine, however, it effortlessly resolves into more parts: the _engine block_, the _pistons_, the _spark plugs_.
 And we can keep zooming in, although interestingly how far we can zoom highly depends on how much we know about cars and the world in general.

 In [Object Oriented
 Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) one